AS.100.102. The Medieval World. 3 Credits.

 This course focuses on the emergence and development of various strains of Black political thought and action within the modern US.
 Our course will explore themes of equality, citizenship, democracy, and freedom throughout the 20th Century, specifically as it pertains to the Black experience in America.

-The second part of a two-semester sequence, this seminar examines the history of France and its empire from the seventeenth century to the French Revolution.
+The second part of a two-semester sequence, this seminar examines the history of France and its empire from the seventeenth century to the early nineteenth century.
+Topics include: political culture; political economy; the rise of commercial capitalism; the Enlightenment, gender, and sociability; print and popular culture; empire, race, and slavery; and the French and Haitian Revolutions.

 Part of a two-semester sequence, this seminar examines the history of France and its empire from the seventeenth century to the early nineteenth century.
 Topics include: state formation; political culture; political economy; commercial capitalism; the Enlightenment; popular culture; empire, race, and slavery; and the French and Haitian Revolutions.